More Than Just Open Houses: How to Become a Successful Real Estate Agent

 How to Become a Real Estate Agent

 Activate your license and pay your membership fees.

 According to Kreider, the amount of pre-licensing coursework you need to take depends on your state.
 For example, in Ohio, where Kreider is licensed, interested candidates must complete 120 hours of various coursework and then 20 more after being licensed.
 My state of Tennessee, however, requires just 60 hours pre-exam and 30 hours post-exam.

 Do your research to determine what courses you will need to take, which schools offer programs and how much the education will cost.
-It all varies by state, but Kreider does warn that the cost can sometimes be prohibitive to some real estate agent hopefuls.
+It all varies by state, but Kreider does warn the cost can sometimes be prohibitive to some real estate agent hopefuls.
 According to one estimate, the cost can be between $300 and $1,000.

 Like the coursework, the actual content and cost of the required licensing exam will vary based on your state, though the typical test will be at least $200.
-You can, however, anticipate, regardless of your state, a section on federal real estate laws and a section on general real estate principles.
+However, you can anticipate, regardless of your state, a section on federal real estate laws and a section on general real estate principles.

 Each section will include multiple choice questions (anywhere from 60 to 100), some of which will be math-related.
 Be sure to study with sample questions that you can find online; many pre-licensing courses will even offer practice tests.